foolmeg/Intelligent-Robotics-Team-Project/README.md

 ## What I Implemented Myself

-### 1. Odometry Computation (Wheel Encoders → Robot Pose)
+## 1. Robot Pose Estimation (Odometry Implementation + Supervisor Ground Truth)

-I implemented the entire odometry module manually.
-This includes:
+I implemented a full wheel-encoder–based odometry module, including:

-- Reading raw wheel encoder values every timestep
+- Reading encoder values
-- Computing wheel movement between updates
+- Computing wheel displacements
 - Estimating the robot’s forward motion and rotation
-- Updating the robot’s global pose (x, y, theta)
+- Updating the robot’s pose (x, y, theta)

-- Handling missing or invalid sensor values safely
+However, for the final mapping and navigation module, the system uses the **Supervisor’s ground-truth pose** instead of the odometry estimate.

-Webots does not provide the robot’s pose directly.
+This choice was made because the standard Robot controller cannot access accurate global pose information, and the project requires stable pose data for mapping and planning.

-Everything related to computing the pose from encoder values was implemented by me.
+The odometry implementation remains part of the project (and works), but the Supervisor pose is used during actual execution.

 ---